Conveyancing Key Terms/Glossary

 A buyer must make sure that buildings insurance is taken out which takes effect from the date of exchange of contracts.
 The insurance needs to cover all parts of any buildings and structures coming into the buyer’s possession.
 A buyer should also consider taking out contents insurance.

 Local Authority regulations that (unless an exemption applies) must be complied with when carrying out building works such as extensions, re-roofing, conversions, chimney breast removals, new heating systems, new windows/doors, cavity insulation, electrical works or removing walls.
 Building Regulations tend to be concerned with the safety or efficiency of the construction or the materials.
-They are completely separate to planning permission.
-The seller will need to supply the buyer’s solicitor with all necessary Building Regulations completion certificates (or appropriate Indemnity insurance) before exchange of contracts.
+They are completely separate from planning permission.
+The seller will need to supply the buyer’s solicitor with all necessary Building Regulations completion certificates (or appropriate Indemnity insurance) before the exchange of contracts.

 This survey report (provided by a surveyor who is a member of the Royal Institution of Chartered Surveyors) gives a detailed report on the condition of the property and will usually assess the cost of repairing any problems discovered.
 It tends to be more expensive and more thorough than the other common type of survey report, the Homebuyer’s Report.